INGENIOUS+ YOUTH INNOVATION AWARD

 ACKNOWLEDGEMENT

-The Ingenious+ Youth Innovation Award Challenge Sponsor will acknowledge receipt of each entry received prior to the submission deadlines via an email sent to the address indicated on the entry form.
-Only entrants receiving an acknowledgment from the Sponsor will be deemed to have successfully submitted an entry.
+The Rideau Hall Foundation will acknowledge receipt of each entry received prior to the submission deadlines via an email sent to the address indicated on the entry form.
+Only entrants receiving an acknowledgment from the Rideau Hall Foundation will be deemed to have successfully submitted an entry.
 Acknowledgment does not mean that the entry is officially complete.
 The Rideau Hall Foundation reserves the right to determine whether the documents submitted meet the minimum entry requirements.

 ACCEPTANCE OF RULES

-Submission of the entry through the online system shall be deemed to be complete acceptance of these Competition Rules and regulations by the entrants.
+Submission of the entry through the online system shall be deemed to be complete acceptance of these Competition Rules by the entrants.

 NOTIFICATION OF WINNER(S)

 An individual winner or, in the case of a group entry, the designated primary contact of the group, and, where applicable, their parent or legal guardian will be notified by telephone and email if they are selected as an eligible winner.
 Only recipients of an award under the Competition will be notified.
-The Sponsors assume no responsibility for any inaccurate or incorrect information provided to it, or any technical or human error that interferes in any way with the mailing, transmission, receipt, or processing of entries, or notification of a potential winner.
-If a selected entrant does not respond within five (5) business days of first contact, the Sponsors shall have the right to disqualify that entrant and to select the next submission with the highest score as determined by the Judging Criteria (see “Judging Criteria” below).
+The Rideau Hall Foundation assumes no responsibility for any inaccurate or incorrect information provided to it, or any technical or human error that interferes in any way with the mailing, transmission, receipt, or processing of entries, or notification of a potential winner.
+If a selected entrant does not respond within five (5) business days of first contact, the Rideau Hall Foundation shall have the right to disqualify that entrant and to select the next submission with the highest score as determined by the Judging Criteria (see “Judging Criteria” below).
 The winners of awards under the Competition will be made public on the Competition Website.
-By applying, you agree that if you are a selected entrant that is disqualified and the award is forfeited for any reason, the Sponsors will be fully and completely released and discharged from any liability or responsibility in this regard.
-The Sponsors are not responsible for the failure for any reason whatsoever of the selected entrant to receive notification as identified in this section.
+By applying, you agree that if you are a selected entrant that is disqualified and your award is forfeited for any reason, the Rideau Hall Foundation will be fully and completely released and discharged from any liability or responsibility in this regard.
+The Rideau Hall Foundation is not responsible for the failure for any reason whatsoever of the selected entrant to receive notification as identified in this section.

 EVALUATORS AND JUDGES

-The Rideau Hall Foundation shall select up to ten (10) national judges, in consultation with any national program Delivery Partner, to adjudicate the national competition.
+The Rideau Hall Foundation shall select up to ten (10) national judges, in consultation with any national program Delivery Partner, to determine recipients of the National Finalist Awards and the National Awards.

 JUDGING CRITERIA